 Appendix B: Power Source Conversion codes as assigned by the NMRA

-The following Power Source Conversion codes have been assigned by the NMRA Technical Department.
+The following Power Source Conversion codes (via values placed in CV12) have been assigned by the NMRA Technical Department in harmony with RailCommunity.
 Manufacturers wishing to use conversions not on this list shall apply to the NMRA Technical Department for the assignment for a conversion ID.

-00000001 = Analog Power Conversion 00000010 = Radio 00000100 = Zero-1 00001000 = TRIX 00010000 = CTC 16 / Railcommand 00100000 = FMZ (Fleischmann)
+00000001 = Analog Power Conversion DC (Analog Mode Direct Current) 00000010 = Radio Control 00000100 = Zero-1 DCC (digital operation) 00001000 = TRIX Selectrix 00010000 = CTC 16 / Railcommand AC (Analog Mode Alternating Current) 00100000 = FMZ (Fleischmann) Motorola (digital operation) 01000000 = mfx (digital operation) 10000000 = Reserved for Future Protocols or Modes of Operation

 Appendix C: Process for changing Manufacturer Specific CVs to Optional or Uniform.